APS Member/Author: Angeline Lillard

 With the Montessori approach, properly implemented by well-trained teachers, most children are reading well before they even get to first grade.
 Preschoolers taught by the Montessori approach learn to read better than those taught with the usual techniques, as indicated by three studies that used random lottery designs and thus ensure equal control groups.
 What is this approach?

-Read the whole story: The Dallas Morning NewsMore of our Members in the Media >
+Read the whole story (subscription may be required): The Dallas Morning NewsMore of our Members in the Media >